Camilla and Marc: History

-Expansion

-In 2007, CAMILLA AND MARC launched a swimwear range, known as C&M CAMILLA AND MARC SWIM.
-Two years later, its first store opened in the Paddington suburb of Sydney, followed by a further store in Melbourne and an e-commerce site.
+In 2007, Camilla and Marc launched a swimwear range, known as C&M Camilla and Marc Swim.
+Two years later, its first store opened in the Sydney suburb of Paddington, followed by a further store in Melbourne and an e-commerce site.

-In August 2012, the brand launched a C&M CAMILLA AND MARC off duty line.
+In August 2012, the brand launched a C&M Camilla and Marc off duty line.
 Designed as a 'little sister' to the main brand, it included a full range at a lower price, including denim and swimwear, designed to appeal to a younger audience.

-In 2013, the label's 10th anniversary, CAMILLA AND MARC was chosen to open the show at Mercedes-Benz Fashion Week Australia.
-In 2014, a second Sydney store at Five Ways opened, enabling the first Sydney store to focus on retailing the diffusion line.
+In 2013, the label's 10th anniversary, Camilla and Marc was chosen to open the show at Australian Fashion Week.
+In 2014, a second Sydney store at Fiveways opened, enabling the first Sydney store to focus on retailing the diffusion line.
 A footwear line was announced for launch in late 2014.

-In 2018, the brand was the first shown again at the Mercedes-Benz Fashion Week.
+In 2018, the brand was the first shown again at the Australian Fashion Week.

-CAMILLA AND MARC expansion plans in Australia continue with 5 stores opening across the country over the past few years – and with three more boutiques set to open by end of 2018.
-This growth has been complemented by a strong emergence in the US and International markets.
+Camilla and Marc expansion plans in Australia continue with 5 stores opening across the country over the past few years – and with three more boutiques set to open by end of 2018.
+This growth has been complemented by a strong emergence in the US and international markets.

-Renowned for their quality finishes and luxury design CAMILLA AND MARC opened their first boutique in Paddington's intersection in 2009.
-In 2014, they welcomed their second store in Fiveways and the Mosman boutique on Sydney's lower north shore in December 2015.
-Following on from this momentum, the brand opened Emporium in Melbourne's CBD in July 2016, joining their Armadale store in Melbourne's inner city suburbs.
-The Strand boutique in Sydney's CBD opened its doors in April 2017.
-Further in 2017, the Rosebery outlet was opened and 2018 has seen the opening of their first boutique in Western Australia at Perth's Claremont Quarter.
+Renowned for their quality finishes and luxury design Camilla and Marc opened their first boutique in Paddington in 2009.
+In 2014, they opened their second store in Fiveways and a third in Mosman in December 2015.
+Following on from this momentum, the brand opened Emporium in the Melbourne central business district in July 2016, joining their Armadale store in Melbourne's inner city suburbs.
+The Strand boutique in the Sydney central business district opened its doors in April 2017.
+Further in 2017, an outlet in Rosebery opened and 2018 has seen the opening of their first boutique in Perth at Claremont Quarter.

 With a strong following by international industry forerunners such as US InStyle Editor Laura Brown and stylist Vanessa Traina, the brand's local awareness in the US has developed exponentially.
-In May 2018, CAMILLA AND MARC opened MBFWA to coincide with the label's 15th anniversary.
+In May 2018, Camilla and Marc opened MBFWA to coincide with the label's 15th anniversary.
 The show garnered international attention and was widely well received as a triumphant celebration of their 15 years in the business.
 60 tonnes of sand were used to create a Dystopian Australian landscape, exploring themes of futurism, reflection and light within the collection.

 In 2021, the Armadale brand store was refurbished and redesigned to focus on creating a more intimate setting, featuring an earthy palette and strong geometric shapes.

+The company opened it first store in South Australia in July 2025.

 International following

-UK newspaper The Observer described CAMILLA AND MARC as a brand to watch in July 2013.
+UK newspaper The Observer described Camilla and Marc as a brand to watch in July 2013.
 The brand has been exporting since its second season.
 International stockists include Saks Fifth Avenue, Net-a-Porter and Intermix, New York.

 High-profile wearers of the brand have included Kate Bosworth, Kirsten Dunst, Rose Byrne and Kristen Stewart.